 Cons of Rope Fire Escape Ladders

-- It isn’t suitable for people with physical disabilities.
+- Not suitable for people with physical disabilities

-- Limited length doesn’t cater to high buildings.
+- Limited length doesn’t cater to tall buildings past 4 floors

-- Not the best choice to evacuate a large number of people quickly.
+- Cannot evacuate a large number of people quickly

-- It needs more practice compared to standard fire escape ladder.
+- Requires more practice compared to standard fire escape ladders

-Folding fire escape ladders are durable and easy to use.
-You can fit fold-out ladders permanently on the outside of a building or home.
-A release pin is located at the top of the ladder that allows it to unfold, making it ready for use.
+Folding and telescoping fire escape ladders are durable and easy to use.
+You can install these ladders permanently on the outside of a building or home.
+A release pin is located at the top of the ladder that allows it to unfold or slide down, making it ready for use.

-The folding fire escape ladder is an easy way for people to climb down to safety from a window in case of an emergency.
-These ladders are manufactured from aluminum enabling them to hold more than three people at the same time.
+Folding and telescoping fire escape ladders provide an easy and safe way for people to climb down from a window or roof in case of a fire emergency.
+These ladders are manufactured from high-strength aluminum or steel, enabling them to hold multiple people at the same time.
 They can be used repeatedly and are generally designed to last as long as the building.

-You can use the ladder only after opening the hatch present on the top, preventing unauthorized access to the ladder when it is not in use.
+You can use the ladder only after opening the hatch or door from the top, preventing unauthorized access to the ladder from below when it is not in use.

 Main Features of Folding Fire Escape Ladders

-- Offers residents an escape route in an emergency.
+- Offers residents a clear escape route in an emergency

 Pros of Folding Fire Escape Ladders

-- The ideal choice for high buildings and multi-story homes.
+- The ideal choice for tall buildings and multi-story homes

 Cons of Folding Fire Escape Ladders